 Early copyright regimes are best understood as systems for regulating reproduction, distribution, and market order (see the Statute of Anne, 1710; historical commentary).
 The core concern was not whether something was metaphysically new, but who had the right to print, sell, and control copies.
 The language of “original works” enters later, as a way of stabilizing these regimes by tying rights to authors rather than printers.

 This distinction is important, because it reveals a persistent confusion.
 We tend to read copyright as if it were about artistic value.
-It is not.
 It is about allocatable control in a system of reproduction (cf. Peter Jaszi, Toward a Theory of Copyright).

 The romantic idea of originality helped fuse these domains.
 It allowed the law to lean on an intuitive moral claim: if a work is the authentic expression of an individual, then copying it without permission feels like a violation of something personal.
 The legal structure gains cultural plausibility.